2007 Football League Cup final: Build-up

 Much was made of Arsenal's policy of using the League Cup to field youngsters.
 In order to explain his team selection, Wenger made an analogy between his youth players and hopefuls on The X Factor, a television programme he admired.
 He ruled out playing his more experienced players for the match: "We battled very hard to be in this final and it would be a reward for this team, which has risen up to every challenge."
 Mourinho did not anticipate Arsenal would make a "crazy change" to their team: "Normally, they change players but keep their philosophy, their idea of football, their system."
 He believed the final had the makings of a showpiece event as the competition was not a main target for both clubs; emotions therefore would not dictate matters.

 Both clubs received an allocation of approximately 30,000 tickets.
 The competition sponsor Carling gave up its allocation; they instead invited 200 fans of Arsenal and Chelsea to be seated in their suite.
-Supporters of the four semi-final clubs were invited to participate in the "Carling Cabniet"; this gave them the opportunity to have their say about the matchday experience.
+Supporters of the four semi-final clubs were invited to participate in the "Carling Cabinet"; this gave them the opportunity to have their say about the matchday experience.
 Ticket prices for adults were priced £36, £48, £64 and £74, with concessions for juniors and seniors.
 For every ticket sold, the Football League gave £1 to Children in Need; the donation came at a total of £70,000.

 Chelsea were expected to line up in a 4–4–2 formation, with Essien in central defence.
 They had doubts about the fitness of captain John Terry going into the final.
 He appeared to have damaged his ankle ligaments during the first leg of Chelsea's Champions League tie with Porto, though passed a fitness test just days after.
 Arsenal were expected to line up in a similar formation, with Baptista and Aliadière up front.

 Train delays caused by a "major signal failure" meant that on the day of the final over 2,000 spectators were late for kick-off.
 An accident on the M4 motorway trigged more chaos; this led to requests for the game to be delayed, but South Wales Police were confident they could get everyone seated in time.
 Network Rail later apologised for the delay.